Normalizing Flows for Probabilistic Modeling and Inference: Normalizing Flows

 The defining property of flow-based models is that the transformation $T$ must be \emph{invertible} and both $T$ and $T^{-1}$ must be \emph{differentiable}.
 Such transformations are known as \textit{diffeomorphisms} and require that $\rvu$ be $D$-dimensional as well \citep{milnor1997topology}.
 Under these conditions, the density of $\rvx$ is well-defined and can be obtained by a change of variables \citep{rudin2006real, bogachev2007measure}:

 Equivalently, we can also write $\px(\rvx)$ in terms of the Jacobian of $T^{-1}$: The Jacobian $J_T(\rvu)$ is the $D\times D$ matrix of all partial derivatives of $T$ given by:

-In practice, we typically construct a flow-based model by implementing $T$ (or $T^{-1}$) with a neural network and taking $\pu(\rvu)$ to be a simple density such as a multivariate normal.
-In sections \ref{sec:constructing_discrete} and \ref{sec:constructing_continuous} we will discuss in detail how to implement $T$ (or $T^{-1}$) with neural networks.
+In practice, we often construct a flow-based model by implementing $T$ (or $T^{-1}$) with a neural network and taking $\pu(\rvu)$ to be a simple density such as a multivariate normal.
+In Sections \ref{sec:constructing_discrete} and \ref{sec:constructing_continuous} we will discuss in detail how to implement $T$ (or $T^{-1}$).